nolirium/aroc/README.md

 # aroc
 Android Root on ChromeOS - Chrome OS shell scripts to make a R/W copy of the Android container and copy su therein.

-#### Note: The scripts have been tested on CrOS versions 54-67.
-Issues have been encountered with these scripts on a one or two older Chrome OS builds, but on most CrOS versions, everything *should* work as expected.
+#### Note: The scripts have been tested on CrOS versions 54 - 72.
+Issues have been encountered with these scripts on a few older Chrome OS builds, but on most CrOS versions, everything *should* work as expected.

 ### Prerequisites